Head to Sanur harbour, hop on a boat, and before you can say "happy holidays" you'll have arrived in paradise - welcome to Nusa Lembongan!

 With no cars or taxis on the island (only the trucks that transport guests to their hotels) the only way to get around Nusa Lembongan is by scooter.
 With bumpy and windy roads, it’s not for the fainthearted, so only hire your own of you’ve done it before (and always wear a helmet!).
 Visit the Mangrove Forest, hunt for an empty beach, cross the Yellow Bridge or simply park up at a beach club and laze your days away on your own time.
 The island is your oyster!

-From daytime sessions in the sunshine to beachfront feasts and after-hours gins, here’s where to eat, drink, lounge & repeat on the island…
+From daytime sessions in the sunshine to stunning sunset spots, here’s where to eat, beach, lounge & repeat on Lembongan.

 Sandy Bay Beach Club

 This restaurant and beach club combo is worth making a trip over to Nusa Lembongan by itself – yes, it’s that good.
-With its own private bay, the sand in your toes and a cool sea breeze cascading through the open-air restaurant (all with the crashing blue ocean as a soundtrack) we can’t think of a better spot to feast on fantastic beachy fare while sinking a few tropical cocktails.
-Try everything on the Grazing Menu, then tuck into an ocean-fresh grilled snapper, a traditional Beef Rendang, or the Veggie Burger that’s loaded with onion rings.
+With its own private bay, the sand in your toes and a cool sea breeze cascading through the open-air lounge (with the crashing ocean as a soundtrack) we can’t think of a better spot to feast on fantastic beachy fare while sinking a few tropical cocktails.
+Try everything on the Grazing Menu, then tuck into an ocean-fresh grilled snapper or traditional Beef Rendang.
 Wash it down with a Bloody Mary or Margarita, and stick around until sundown for the nightly glows.

 Sandy Bay Beach Club, Jl Sandy Bay, Nusa Lembongan, p. +62 878 6227 4780, e. firstname.lastname@example.org.
 Open daily.